alantothe/location-utils/docs/EXTERNAL_APP.md

-# External App Integration Guide
+# Payload Integration Guide

-**Complete guide for building an external admin utility to add data (accommodations, attractions, dining, nightlife) with images to the Questura backend.**
+**Complete guide for integrating url-util with the Payload backend to manage location data (accommodations, attractions, dining, nightlife) with images.**

 ---